-The DRS asks on its appointment form whether the prospective appointee has appropriate professional indemnity cover.
+The DRS asks the prospective appointee whether he/ she has appropriate professional indemnity cover.
 The question is academic, since the appointee is likely to be a practising professional who will maintain cover as a matter of course.

 5 Involvements and conflicts of interest